pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 filters:
 - driverName: cards.dra.example.com
-  partitionable:
+  namedResourcesWithAttributes:
     selector: |-
-      quantities["memory"] <= "16Gi"
+      attributes["memory"] <= "16Gi"
 ```

 In this example, the additional selector expression limits users of this class
-to smaller sub-partitions.
-Together with limiting the number of claims that
+to just the cards with less that "16Gi" of memory.
+Together with limiting the
-users are allowed to create for this class (see resource quotas in the core
+number of claims that users are allowed to create for this class (see resource
-KEP) this can ensure that users do not consume too many resources.
-Allowing
+quotas in the core KEP) this can ensure that users do not consume too many
-resource quotas that are based on resource attributes may be a useful future
+resources.
+Allowing resource quotas that are based on resource attributes may be
-enhancement.
+a useful future enhancement.

 ### Communicating allocation to the DRA driver